The Legend of Zelda: Tears of the Kingdom: Development and release

-Release

 Tears of the Kingdom was first announced at E3 2019 as an untitled sequel to Breath of the Wild.
 Nintendo debuted a trailer revealing gameplay, story elements, and a 2022 release window at E3 2021.
 By March 2022, Tears of the Kingdom was completed, but Nintendo delayed the release for a year to refine it.
 Nintendo later changed the release window to Q2 2023.
 More information was revealed in the Nintendo Direct presentation held in September 2022, including the title Tears of the Kingdom and a release date of May 12, 2023.
 A Nintendo Direct in February 2023 teased more gameplay elements.
 Two weeks before release, a playable version of the game leaked online as a disk image.
 The enhanced Nintendo Switch 2 edition features improved resolution, framerate, HDR support, and additional functionality with the Nintendo Switch App.
 A spin-off, Hyrule Warriors: Age of Imprisonment, was released for the Nintendo Switch 2 on November 6, 2025.